saltstack/salt/doc/topics/development/tests/index.rst

 If you need access to module or global level variables, please use a pytest fixture.
-The use of module and global variables can introduce mutable global objects and increases processing time because all globals are evaulated when collecting tests.
+The use of module and global variables can introduce mutable global objects and increases processing time because all globals are evaluated when collecting tests.
 For example, if all of your tests need access to a string variable:

 .. code-block:: python